Guests enjoy themselves and eat Wiener Schnitzel at the Heurigen

 • Breakfast

 At Kruste & Krume, a wide range of baking workshops are offered: From bread, apple strudel, fluffy Striezel (long plaited buns), Christmas cookies, Carnival doughnuts to Kaisersemmerl rolls and crumbly croissants.
+Culinary heritage you can literally take away in your hands.

 • Lunch